David Ebershoff

-David Ebershoff is an American writer, editor, and teacher.
+David Ebershoff (born January 17, 1969) is an American writer, editor, and teacher.
 His debut novel, The Danish Girl, was adapted into an Academy Award-winning film of the same name in 2015, while his third novel, The 19th Wife, was adapted into a television movie of the same name in 2010.

 Writing career

 Ebershoff published his first novel, The Danish Girl, in 2000.
 It is inspired by the life of Lili Elbe, one of the first people to have gender reassignment surgery.
 The novel won the Rosenthal Foundation Award from the American Academy of Arts and Letters and the Lambda Literary Award for Transgender Fiction, and was a finalist for the New York Public Library's Young Lions Award and an American Library Association Award, and a New York Times Notable Book of the Year.
 An international bestseller, it has been translated into more than twenty-five languages.

 In 2015, producer Gail Mutrux adapted the novel into an Oscar-winning film also called The Danish Girl, directed by Tom Hooper and starring Eddie Redmayne and Alicia Vikander.
 The film was nominated for four Academy Awards, three Golden Globes, two Screen Actors Guild Award, five Critics' Choice Awards, and five BAFTAs.
 Vikander won the Academy Award for Best Supporting Actress, a SAG, and a Critics Choice Award for her role in the film.
 It won the Queer Lion Award at the Venice Film Festival.

 In 2017 The New York Times named The Danish Girl as one of the "25 books that have shaped LGBTQ literature over the past 20 years."
 In 2017 Ebershoff established the Lili Elbe scholarships for emerging transgender writers in conjunction with the Lambda Literary Foundation.

 Ebershoff's book of short stories, The Rose City, is a collection of stories about queer life at the end of the 20th century.
 It won the Ferro-Grumley Award for excellence in LGBT fiction, was a finalist for the Lambda Literary Award, and was named one of the best books of the year by the Los Angeles Times.
 Short story writers William Trevor and Alice Munro influenced Ebershoff's short fiction, and he has discussed learning to write stories by studying their work.
 The epigraph of The Rose City comes from Trevor: "Like all children, I led a double life."

 Ebershoff's second novel, Pasadena, was his first New York Times bestseller and was inspired by the history of his home town.